fabricedujardinportfolio/ECF-CCI-2021-/README.md

 ### CSS

-- LESS (Compilé le code LESS avant de lancer le localhost:3000)
+- LESS (Compiled the LESS code before running the localhost:3000)

 ### Install the project dependencies